 This tea can help flush uric acid out of your body’s system.

-According to a Phytotherapy research journal, bay leaf can act as both an analgesic and an anti-inflammatory agent.
+According to research, bay leaves can act as both an analgesic and an anti-inflammatory agent.

 You can use bay leaf essential oils and rub them on the affected joint or any other area that’s inflamed.

 This can work well with your arthritis issues, rheumatism, sprains, and strains.